-- 1) A learner who PASSES IN ALL THE COURSES BUT DOES NOT secures minimum grade of E in project as applicable has to resubmit a fresh project till he/she secures a minimum of grade E. His/her marks in the theory papers that the learner has passed will be carried forward and he/she shall be entitled for grade obtained by them on passing. - 2) The evaluation of project and viva-voce examination shall be by awarding grade in the seven point scale as given in (1) above. - 3) A learner shall have to obtain minimum of grade E (or its equivalent marks) in project evaluation and viva/voce taken together to obtain 40% marks in project work.
+- a.
+A learner who PASSES IN ALL THE COURSES BUT DOES NOT secures minimum grade of E in project as applicable has to resubmit a fresh project for evaluation till he/she secures a minimum of grade E. His/her marks in the theory Courses that the learner has passed will be carried forward and he/she shall be entitled for grade obtained by him/her on passing. - b.
+The evaluation of project and viva-voce examination shall be by awarding grade in the seven point scale as given in the grade point table. - c.
+A learner shall have to obtain minimum of Grade "E" (or its equivalent marks) in project evaluation and viva voce taken together.